spacetelescope/jdaviz/docs/imviz/import_data.rst

 specified by the user.

 To search the VO, enter a source location and a radius around which to search.
-The source utilizes :class:`~astropy.coordinates.SkyCoord`'s resolver and can accept any string representations of astronomical coordinates understood by ``SkyCoord``.
+The source utilizes :class:`~astropy.coordinates.SkyCoord`'s resolver and can accept a common source name (e.g. Messier or NGC) or any string representations of astronomical coordinates understood by ``SkyCoord``.
 For more information, see :ref:`astropy:astropy-coordinates-high-level`.
 If a radius is not provided, a circular field of 1 degree centered on the source will be assumed.

 By default, the plugin will limit results to archives which report coverage intersecting the provided cirular field.
-To instead see all available archives on the IVOA registry, toggle the :guilabel:`coverage filter` button.
+To instead see all available archives on the IVOA registry, toggle the :guilabel:`Filter by Coverage` button.

 .. note::